Sharleen05/PRODIGY_DS_01/README.md

 # PRODIGY_DS_01
 Titanic Dataset Visualization using Pandas, Matplotlib, and Seaborn,contains:
- A bar chart showing the gender distribution of passengers.
+ 1)A bar chart showing the gender distribution of passengers.
- A histogram showing the distribution of passenger ages, with a kernel density estimate (KDE) overlay.
+ 2)A histogram showing the distribution of passenger ages.
 Libraries used: pandas, matplotlib.pyplot, seaborn.